🕯 Candle Care 🕯

 An attempted fix for tunneling is to remove some of the soft wax surrounding the wick to give the wick a better chance to melt the candle fully to its edges.

-☹ MY CANDLE wax IS SWEATING
+☹ MY CANDLE WAX IS SWEATING

 There can be a few reasons for candle sweating, but the most common is the oil content of the candle.
 Natural waxes, such as coconut wax candles, have a natural oil content that will occasionally sweat.
 In most cases, this is just something caused by temperature fluctuations and won’t affect the performance of the candle.
 Once the candle is out and cool, if preferred for aesthetics, you can use a paper towel to clean up any excess oil.